felixmulder/felixmulder.github.io/writing/2022-03-07-Interviewing-as-a-Software-Engineer.md

 bias, indecision and ambiguity in decisions.
 Which isn't great for either party.

+For candidates it's a stressful situation.
+They're under the spotlight in a way that is not really natural.
+Simple things like typing or defining a function can feel much harder under pressure.
+The candidate is also investing themselves emotionally in the process.
+Talking about your experience and goals puts you in a vulnerable position.[^vulnerability]

 If you're on the hiring side, your interview process is not just a means for you to hire -- it's also an effective way to advertise for your company's brand.
 No matter the outcome of the process, the candidate should be walking